Atrial Fibrillation in Horses

 • Sudden deceleration during a race

-• Irregularly irregular heart beat will be heard on auscultation
+• Irregular heart beat will be heard on auscultation

 Horses that have abnormal heart rhythms will undergo a full workup, including physical examination, blood work, electrocardiogram (“ECG”), and echocardiogram (“echo”) to diagnose A-Fib and rule out any other underlying conditions.

-Once diagnosed, atrial fibrillation can be treated with the drug quinidine, but there are potential side effects such as ataxia, nasal edema, colic, hives, laminitis and rarely death.
-The University of Florida Large Animal Hospital is the only equine veterinary clinic in Florida that can treat atrial fibrillation with electrocardioversion for A-Fib.
+Once diagnosed, atrial fibrillation can be treated with the drug quinidine.
+There are potential side effects such as ataxia, nasal edema, colic, hives, laminitis and rarely death.

 For this procedure, a catheter is placed in the jugular vein.
 Electrical leads are then threaded into the right atrium and left pulmonary artery using echocardiographic guidance with the horse standing.
-Correct lead position is shown in this thoracic radiograph.
+Correct lead position is shown in the thoracic radiograph pictured above.
 The horse is placed under general anesthesia, and then a synchronized shock, timed to the QRS complex, is delivered.
-(See figure above – Images illustrating transvenous electrical cardioversion for a horse with atrial fibrillation.)

 Once energy is delivered, the patient converts to a normal sinus rhythm, and is then allowed to wake up from anesthesia.

-In most cases, horses that have an electrocardioversion for atrial fibrillation have a complete recovery and return to athletic performance.
-However, some horses may be prone to this or other cardiac problems and will need the treatment repeated.
+In most cases, horses that are treated with transvenous electric cardioversion for atrial fibrillation have a complete recovery and return to athletic performance.

 University of Florida